open-gluck/opengluck-webhook-episode-alert/README.md

 ## Configuration

-Checkout both this repository and `diably-apn` in the same directory, and configure APNs in the latter module.
+Checkout both this repository and `opengluck-apn` in the same directory, and configure APNs in the latter module.

 Create an `.env` file with: